 Are Clothes Aid committed to responsible fundraising?

 Absolutely.
-Here at Clothes Aid we are proud to registered with the new Fundraising Regulator, which replaced the Fundraising Standards Board (FRSB) in July 2016.
+Here at Clothes Aid we are proud to be registered with the new Fundraising Regulator, which replaced the Fundraising Standards Board (FRSB) in July 2016.
 We are also members of the Institute of Fundraising (IoF), listed as a commercial participator and we are committed to the guiding principles of fundraising.

-The future of fundraising is an issue that is important to us, which is why we’ve paid the necessary levies to to join these industry bodies.
+The future of fundraising is an issue that is important to us, which is why we’ve paid the necessary levies to join these industry bodies.

-We’re also proud to work with organisations such as Waste Resources Action Plan (WRAP), Love Your Clothes, Textile Recycling Association (TRA) and the British Franchise Association (BFA) to promote best practice within the clothing recycling sector.
+We’re also proud to work with organizations such as Waste Resources Action Plan (WRAP), Love Your Clothes, Textile Recycling Association (TRA) and the British Franchise Association (BFA) to promote best practice within the clothing recycling sector.

 Do the collections cost the charity anything?

 Quite simply, no. We give charities without high street shops an opportunity to financially benefit from the generous donations that we collect, on a zero investment basis.
 Our partner charities don’t give us a single penny, so every pound they receive from us is a bonus for their cause.
-So far with the Great British public’s support we’ve contributed over £14 million to our charity partners, averaging over £1 million a year.
+So far with the Great British public’s support, we’ve contributed over £14 million to our charity partners, averaging over £1 million a year.

 How can I tell if a bag is for a real charity?

-All Clothes Aid collection bags in the United Kingdom proudly carry the “Registered with Fundraising Regulator” circle and the “Institute of Fundraising (IoF).
+All Clothes Aid collection bags in the United Kingdom proudly carry the “Registered with Fundraising Regulator” circle and the “Institute of Fundraising (IoF).”

 We have paid the necessary levies to register with these important industry bodies because we are committed to fundraising best practice and maintaining transparency in the charity sector.